SmokinCaterpillar/pypet/doc/source/tutorial.rst

     If your code base is under git_ version control (it's not?
 Stop reading and get git_ NOW!), you can specify the path to your root git folder here.
-If you do this, *pypet* will a) trigger a new commit if it detects changes of in working copy of your code and b) write the corresponding commit code into your trajectory so you can immediately see with which version you did your experiments.
+If you do this, *pypet* will a) trigger a new commit if it detects changes in the working copy of your code and b) write the corresponding commit code into your trajectory so you can immediately see with which version you did your experiments.

 * `sumatra_project`